AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

-* To optimize the throughput performance of the MTA, the error collection functionality is now processed asynchronously.
 * The **[!UICONTROL About]** dialog box no longer shows the server build date.
 The date that was displayed was the client build date.
 * Critical fixes have been applied regarding the Microsoft Dynamics Connector web API:
     * The configuration of a workflow to import data from Microsoft CRM could fail.